neoave/te/playbooks/README.md

-# Directory for playbooks of executrix' plugins
+# Directory for playbooks of te' plugins